rerun-io/rerun/examples/python/signed_distance_fields/README.md

   <img src="https://static.rerun.io/signed_distance_fields/99f6a886ed6f41b6a8e9023ba917a98668eaee70/full.png" alt="Signed Distance Fields example screenshot">
 </picture>

-Visualise the results of the Generate Signed Distance Fields for arbitrary meshes using both traditional methods and the one described in the [DeepSDF paper](https://arxiv.org/abs/1901.05103)
+Visualize the results of the Generate Signed Distance Fields for arbitrary meshes using both traditional methods and the one described in the [DeepSDF paper](https://arxiv.org/abs/1901.05103)

-# Used Rerun Types
+# Used Rerun types
 [`Tensor`](https://www.rerun.io/docs/reference/types/archetypes/tensor), [`Asset3D`](https://www.rerun.io/docs/reference/types/archetypes/asset3d), [`Points3D`](https://www.rerun.io/docs/reference/types/archetypes/points3d), [`AnnotationContext`](https://www.rerun.io/docs/reference/types/archetypes/annotation_context), [`TextLog`](https://www.rerun.io/docs/reference/types/archetypes/text_log)

 # Background

 This example illustrates the visualization of the results obtained from generating Signed Distance Fields (SDFs) for arbitrary meshes using both traditional methods and the approach described in the [DeepSDF paper](https://arxiv.org/abs/1901.05103).
 DeepSDF introduces a learned continuous representation of shapes using SDFs, enabling high-quality shape representation, interpolation, and completion from partial and noisy 3D input data.
 This novel approach offers improved performance and reduced model size compared to previous methods.
 The generated SDFs help with accurate 3D reconstruction and visualization.

-# Logging and Visualizing with Rerun
+# Logging and visualizing with Rerun

 The visualizations in this example were created with the following Rerun code:

 ## 3D Asset

-The example image is logged as [`Image`](https://www.rerun.io/docs/reference/types/archetypes/image) to the `world/camera/image/rgb` entity.
+[//]: # (The example image is logged as [`Image`]&#40;https://www.rerun.io/docs/reference/types/archetypes/image&#41; to the `world/camera/image/rgb` entity.)

 ```python
 # Internally, `mesh_to_sdf` will normalize everything to a unit sphere centered around the center of mass.